NautilusTrader

 • Loads credentials from DERIBIT_TESTNET_API_KEY and DERIBIT_TESTNET_API_SECRET environment variables.

 Testnet API keys are separate from production keys.
-You must create API keys specifically for the testnet through the testnet interface at test.deribit.com.
+Create API keys specifically for the testnet through the testnet interface at test.deribit.com.

 Configuration